Gisela Brož

 The girls performed a unique routine where they danced at the same time on separate ropes, one just above the other.
 The routine became a sensation, and for years the girls performed as the "Daughters of the air" at circuses and varieties all over Europe.
 After a performance at Tivoli in Copenhagen in 1886 in front of the Danish royal family, the girls were each awarded one golden cross by the king of Denmark.
 In Copenhagen, Gisela got to know the German circus performer Alexander Braatz (1864-1914), with whom she got engaged.
 In the year after she left the Madigan family and married Alexander in London in the summer of 1888.

-The couple immigrated to the US, where the couple, along with Alexander's brother and another relative, founded a group of musical clowns called Barra Troupe; the group toured the United States and Europe.
+The couple emigrated to the US, where the couple, along with Alexander's brother and another relative, founded a group of musical clowns called Barra Troupe; the group toured the United States and Europe.